 Discounted Payback Period

-This method is an improved version of the payback period method because it also reflects the time value of money, which always decreases as the years pass.
-To account for this, cash flows in future periods are “discounted” so as to revalue them in present value terms.
+This is an improved version of the payback period because it also reflects the time value of money, which always decreases as the years pass.
+To account for this, cash flows in future periods are discounted so as to revalue them in present value terms.
 As a result, the discounted cash flows are less than the non-discounted cash flows, which causes the discounted payback period to be longer than the non-discounted payback period.
-This difference between the discounted method and non-discounted period increases when the payback period is longer or the discount rate is higher.
+This difference between the discounted method and the non-discounted period increases when the payback period is longer or the discount rate is higher.
 The discount rate can be a company’s cost of capital or its required internal rate of return.
-The advantage of this method is that it more accurately calculates the payback period reflecting the time value of money.
+The advantage of this method is that it more accurately calculates the payback period, reflecting the time value of money.
 However, the discounted payback period maintains the disadvantages of ignoring periods beyond payback and terminal values.

 Net Present Value Analysis